Privacy Policy

 - Payment-systems operators (e.g., merchants receiving card payments)

-- Existing or potential business partners or sponsors
+- Existing or potential business partners

 - Any transferee of our assets or business